 Remember that the 'Gold' sheets were discontinued at the end of the Spring 2013 semester.
 This may be a challenge, so make sure you know when your tests are going to be given and make time before you leave campus to register (especially if computer access is limited off campus).

-If you have questions or need assistance with the new process, please feel free to stop by or contact Marcelle Jones at 815.599.3605.
+If you have questions or need assistance with the new process, please feel free to stop by or contact Caley Marten at 815.599.3605.
 We do realize this is a change and with change comes a transition period.
 During this time, we ask for your patience, as we continue to move forward to serve you better.